Why corporate travel programs still operate in the dark, and how AI is changing that

 That’s where Copilot, HRS’ AI-driven platform, enters the conversation.
 Positioned as a true orchestration layer, Copilot is designed to surface insight and enable immediate action.
 Built on deep data integration and intelligent automation, the platform allows travel leaders to move from static analytics to real-time decision-making.

-One of Copilot’s values lies in its flexibility.
-Programmes can prioritise by region, policy, or persona — whether that means dialling up savings focus in the US or emphasising sustainability in Europe.
+One of the Copilot’s values lies in its flexibility.
+Programs can prioritize by region, policy, or persona – whether that means dialing up savings focus in the US or emphasizing sustainability in Europe.
 The orchestration logic can adapt to what matters most, where it matters most.